-Upon arriving at Doorways’ Safehouse, every effort is made to make the family feel safe and comfortable.
+Upon arriving at Doorways’ Safehouse, every effort is made to make the client feel safe and comfortable.
 Staff or volunteers will walk families to their bedroom and give them a tour of their new home.
-After a family is settled, program staff will start the intake process which allows the staff to begin to work on client safety and short-term goals.
+After a client is settled, program staff will start the intake process which allows the staff to begin to work on client safety and short-term goals.

 The Living Room/Dinning Room